 Hunting and Fishing Licenses for Disabled Veterans

-The Virginia Department of Game and Inland Fisheries (VDGIF) offers a lifetime hunting and fishing license, and a discounted saltwater license for Virginia resident veterans who are totally and permanently service-connected disabled.
+The Virginia Department of Game and Inland Fisheries offers a free lifetime hunting and fishing license, and a discounted saltwater license for Virginia resident veterans who are totally and permanently service-connected disabled.
 They also offer annual discounted hunting and freshwater fishing licenses to 70% and greater service-connected disabled veterans as well as a discounted hunting, fishing, and saltwater license for non-resident permanently disabled veterans.

 Virginia State Veterans Cemeteries

 The Commonwealth of Virginia operates three veterans cemeteries located in Amelia, Dublin, and Suffolk.
 Honorably discharged veterans may be buried at no cost, there is a $300 cost for their eligible family members.

 Visit the Virginia Department of Veterans Services website for more information on any of these programs.